symfony/symfony-docs/doctrine/events.rst

                 <!-- ... -->

                 <!--
+                    It is very important that this definition goes after 'App\' or it will get overwritten

                     * 'event' is the only required option that defines the lifecycle listener
                     * 'priority': used when multiple subscribers or listeners are associated to the same event
                     *             (default priority = 0; higher numbers = listener is run earlier)